 DG Environment has approximately 500 staff members.
 It is organised in six directorates which are, in turn, divided into thematic units.
-It shares a resources directorate of around 90 people with DG Climate Action.

 To develop and facilitate the implementation of policies and legislation that contribute to enabling EU citizens to live well, within the planet's ecological limits, based on an innovative, circular economy, where biodiversity is protected, valued and restored and environment-related health risks are minimized in ways to enhance our society's resilience, and where growth has been decoupled from resource use.

 DG Environment deals mainly with policy development and implementation where its work is guided by multiannual Environment Action Programmes.
 The General Union Environment Action Programme to 2020 (7th EAP) 'Living well, within the limits of our planet' guides European environment policy until 2020.

 The DG set its objectives through a multiannual strategic plan that aligns environmental policy with the political priorities of the Commission, and sets out the DG strategy to deliver on them: Strategic Plan 2016-2020.